carlferr/HOME-BIO/README.md

 The second one with output files generated from the analysis in tab and .png format.
 In particular:
--.png files show abundance estimation of top 15 species classified in the queried databases (e.g. bacteria, virus, protozoi) -report.txt file show classification data.
+- .png files show abundance estimation of top 15 species classified in the queried databases (e.g. bacteria, virus, protozoi)
+- report.txt file show classification data.
 All the entities classified are reported with information about protein validation.
--output.txt file show count of genera and species in each sample.
+- output.txt file show count of genera and species in each sample.